Choosing your WaterSense toilet

-To qualify for a rebate, you must be replacing an old toilet with a flush volume of 13 litres or more.
 To determine the flush volume of your toilet, measure the width, depth and height of the tank in centimetres.
 Multiply the three numbers, then divide by 1,000.
 That is the flush volume of your toilet.

 - 33cm x 19cm x 22cm = 13,13794

 Please note, you can drop off your old toilet for a fee at a Calgary landfill location.

 Extensive testing has shown that water-efficient toilets provide more than enough water to transport waste through your home's drainpipes to the sewer.
 If you find your toilet is frequently plugged, it is more likely a sign that your drainpipes are partially or fully blocked than your toilet is not functioning properly.